FarFromLittle/Questline/README.md

 QuestLine is a server-sided module script that aids in the creation, assignment, and tracking of quests.

 The module itself does not include data storage or visual elements.

-However, you can download an example quest tracking system [here](https://github.com/FarFromLittle/QuestLine/blob/main/QuestLineExample.rbxl).
+However, you can download the example above which includes a simple quest tracking system.

 ## Creating QuestLines